 Tai Tam Country Park is nestled in the eastern corner of Hong Kong Island.
 From Jardine's Lookout in the north, it sprawls across rolling slopes of The Twins to end at the southern border on Stanley Gap Road.
 The western border lies in Wong Nai Chung Gap, while Tai Tam Road marks its eastern boundary.
 Designated in 1977, the park occupies a total area if 1,315 hectares, or one fifth of Hong Kong Island's land area.

 There are 4 reservoirs in Tai Tam Country Park, all of them key water storage facilities of the Island in early years.
 Known as the Tai Tam Group, it comprises Tai Tam Upper Reservoir, Tai Tam Byewash Reservoir, Tai Tam Intermediate Reservoir and Tai Tam Tuk Reservoir.
-Built between 1889 and 1917, these reservoirs have an aggregate capacity of 9 million m3.
-Also in the park are remnants of war, such as forts, magazines and wartime communal stoves.
+Built between 1888 and 1917, these reservoirs have an aggregate capacity of 9 million m3.
+Also in the park are remnants of war, such as anti-aircraft gun platform, magazines and pillboxes.
 Tai Tam was a bloody battleground during WWII.
 Here, the invading Japanese met strong resistance from the defending British troops.

 To see Tai Tam Valley, follow Stage 6 of the Hong Kong Trail which starts at Mount Parker Road.
 Make your way up Quarry Gap, and then descend along the southern slopes to an arcadia of woods, streams and lakes.
 The path that orbits around Tai Tam Reservoir is a very pleasant walk, cherishing a full view of the valley with her showcase of eye-catching greens.
 At Tai Tam Mound, a small path on the left runs northwards to the end of the trail on Tai Tam Road.

 There are several picnic and barbecue areas in Tai Tam Country Park and Tai Tam Country Park (Quarry Bay Extension).
 Most of these facilities are located along Mount Parker Road and Tai Tam Reservoir Road and near Woodside.
-There are also a rain shelter and children's play facilities to cater to individual needs.
+There are also a rain shelter to cater to individual needs.
 For morning walkers, a morning walker garden can be found in Quarry Bay.

 With most of its vegetation severely damaged during WWII, Tai Tam was a barren valley of denuded slopes a few decades ago.
 After the war, systematic reforestation work got underway to revive the badly eroded hills.
 The hard work has paid off, and today's Tai Tam is green and full of life.
 Most common tree species here are Taiwan Acacia (Acacia confusa) and Slash Pine (Pinus elliottii), which are highly tolerant to dry weather and strong wind.
 On the slopes and ravines you find natural shrubs, and flowering plants include Hong Kong Gordonia (Gordonia axillaris) that blossoms in winter and Rhododendrons that show their colours in spring.
 Other wild plants common in these parts are Common Melastoma (Melastoma candidum), White Popinac (Leucaena leucocephala), Miniature Umbrella Plant (Schefflera arboricola), Machilus species, Hong Kong Camellia (Cemellia hongkongensis) and several orchids.